 2020/21 in focus

 The free daily Metro was by far the hardest hit as commuters disappeared from train stations and other key locations almost overnight.
 Circulation had started to bounce back as publisher DMGT begun to ramp up distribution again, but the title faced a small slump in circulation in November and a larger one again in January – coinciding with the start of England’s second and third lockdowns.
+In May 2021 it returned to distributing 1m copies per day.

 We have also charted the longer-term change in ABC circulation over the past 20 years across the UK press.